Zimbabweans have been experiencing blackouts for up to 18 hours a day in recent months.

 But the crisis also reflects years of under-investment in energy infrastructure.
 Aside from the Kariba Dam, the country is largely reliant on a handful of ageing coal-fired power stations, and is forced to use scarce foreign currency to import electricity from neighbouring countries.

-Mads Vestergaard Sørensen, CEO of Denmark-based Renergy Solar, which is planning a 100 MW solar facility in the country, believes that solar power can provide a large part of the solution.
+Mads Vestergaard Sørensen, CEO of Denmark-based Renergy Solar, which is planning a 100 MW solar facility in the country, believes that solar power can provide a large part of the solution – and says the government has been supportive of their approach.

 “We really have great belief in Zimbabwe,” he says, noting that Zimbabwe has excellent conditions for generating solar power.
 It “makes no sense”, he says, that Zimbabwe is dependent on imported electricity, noting that the country should be a net exporter of power to the rest of Southern Africa.